fabarrios/Regression/index.md

 VII Maximum Likelihood Estimation (Barrios)

-## Data wrangling and visualization
-After loading data in R, the first step is to understand the structure of and format the data is, and restructure its order if needed to use the different R functions and the needed libraries, for the *post hoc* analysis.
-Therefore we will start the course with "tidy" gymnastics, the pipe, filters and funcitons to work with "tibbles" and then visualization with ggplot.

-## Revisiting some concepts of classical statistics
-We will cover some examples of t-Test problem solving with R, using some of the R libraries and then we will cover different ANOVA models in R too, to finish the refresh of statistics we will solve some simple linear regression examples, in R.

 ## Bibliography
 1. Harrell, F.E.
 (2015) Regression Modeling Strategies (2nd edition), Springer Series in Statistics, Springer.